Monitoring Risks in Test-Time Adaptation: Additional Results

 \subsection{Alternative Loss Proxies}

-Here, we compare our choice of using model uncertainty as a loss proxy (\autoref{subsec:methods-unc}) with the alternative of using the energy score \citep{liu2020energy}, one of the most popular measures for detecting out-of-distribution (OOD) samples: $g(\rvx, p) = -\log \sum_{c=1}^C e^{m(\rvx)_c}$, where $m(\rvx) \in \mathbb{R}^C$ is a vector of logits for model $p$.
+Here, we compare our choice of using model uncertainty as a loss proxy (\autoref{subsec:methods-unc}) with two alternatives: energy score and entropy.
+The energy score \citep{liu2020energy} is one of the most popular measures for detecting out-of-distribution (OOD) samples: $g(\rvx, p) = -\log \sum_{c=1}^C e^{m(\rvx)_c}$, where $m(\rvx) \in \mathbb{R}^C$ is a vector of logits for model $p$.
+The entropy of the predictive distribution is another common uncertainty-based measure: $g(\rvx, p) = -\sum_{c=1}^C p(c|\rvx) \log p(c|\rvx)$, where $p(c|\rvx)$ is the predicted class probability.
+Entropy is widely used in TTA as an unsupervised objective, e.g., in TENT \citep{Wang2021TentFT}, where models adapt by minimizing predictive entropy on unlabeled test data.

-We present results in \autoref{fig:experiment6}.
-While using energy as a loss proxy also yields valid lower bounds (as indicated by $\hat{\Delta}_t^b$ being positive), the resulting bounds are looser compared to those obtained using uncertainty as a proxy across all considered TTA methods and distribution shifts.
-We attribute the underperformance of the energy score to its primary focus on distinguishing between in-distribution and OOD inputs.
+We present the corresponding results in \autoref{fig:experiment6}.
+While using energy as loss proxies also yields valid lower bounds (as indicated by $\hat{\Delta}_t^b > 0$), the resulting bounds (\proxyline) are consistently looser compared to those obtained when using model uncertainty (\oursline) across all TTA methods and distribution shifts.
+We attribute the underperformance of the energy score to its focus on distinguishing in-distribution versus OOD samples rather than separating correctly and incorrectly predicted instances.
 In contrast, a useful loss proxy (see Assumption \autoref{eq:assumption1}) should be able to differentiate between correctly predicted samples (i.e., low loss) and incorrectly predicted ones (i.e., high loss).

+For entropy (\proxylineb), detection delays are comparable to uncertainty as loss proxy.
+This confirms that our risk-monitoring mechanism remains valid and effective even when the same quantity is used both as the TTA objective and as the monitoring proxy.
+Indeed, our approach does not rely on the raw proxy values but instead on the proportion of test points exceeding a calibrated threshold (see Assumption \autoref{eq:prop1}).
+If adaptation minimizes entropy, our online calibration procedure (see \autoref{subsec:thres-calib}) dynamically adjusts this threshold, ensuring that the alarm remains reliable.

-Although these findings further support our choice of model uncertainty as a loss proxy, we believe that exploring alternative proxies that would lead to (even) tighter bounds remains an important direction for future work.
+Although these findings further support our choice of model uncertainty as a suitable loss proxy, we believe that exploring alternative proxies that would lead to (even) tighter bounds remains an important direction for future work.